I am a licensed psychologist and social worker. I have memberships in:

 About Me:

 I came to Psychology via Social Work.
 I have worked as a clinician since my twenties and therefore I bring to my practice considerable life experience and a wealth of professional knowledge.
-I have maintained a passionate interest in my work and I am fortunate to be able to balance an active life raising a family as well as working with a range of individuals and couples of all ages.
+I have maintained a passionate interest in my work and I am fortunate to be able to balance an active life raising a family as well as working with a range of organisations, and individuals and couples of all ages.
 In addition I work with groups, teach, train and continuously keep up my own learning.

 Qualifications